-- 751 This research was funded by the NSERC Canada First Research Excellence Fund.
-The authors would like to thank the Metal - Earth project at Laurentian University for providing and archiving the seismic data.
-S. Cheraghi acknowledges Metal Earth - for funding his research.
+Acknowledgements.
+The authors would like to thank the Metal Earth project at Laurentian University for providing and archiving the seismic data.
+Saeid Cheraghi acknowledges Metal Earth for funding his research.
 Globe Claritas was used for seismic processing.
-GMT from P. Wessel and W.H.F.
-Smith was used to - prepare some of the figures.
+GMT from Paul Wessel and Walter H. F. Smith was used to prepare some of the figures.
 GOCAD was used for 3D visualization and interpretation.
-The authors would like to thank Kipp - 755 Grose for IT support during processing of Metal Earth seismic surveys.
-Dean Meek is acknowledged to have provided - geological and geographical maps in the study area.
-The authors would like to appreciate frontline and essential workers who - 757 risk their lives during pandemic spread of the COVID-19.
-This is a collaboration of Metal Earth and Smart Exploration, Smart - Exploration has received funding from the European Union's Horizon 2020 research and innovation program under grant. - 759 This is Metal Earth publication MERC-ME-2020-093.
+The authors would like to thank Kipp Grose for IT support during the processing of Metal Earth seismic surveys.
+Dean Meek is acknowledged for providing geological and geographical maps in the study area.
+The authors would like to thank front line and essential workers who risk their lives during the pandemic spread of COVID-19.
+This is a collaboration of Metal Earth and Smart Exploration.
+Smart Exploration has received funding from the European Union's Horizon 2020 research and innovation program under grant.
+This is Metal Earth publication MERC-ME-2020-093.